cbissett-at-ucsd/ECE141_Team_Project/README.md

-# ECE140B Team Project: RUFF RIDERS
+# ECE140B Team Project: RUFF RIDERS  inter-act
 **The goal of this project is to make a physical device that the public can interact with via donations or votes.**

 ## Challenges